-If you have an honest and reasonable belief your information demonstrates the suspected wrongdoing or danger or it actually does show the suspected wrongdoing or danger, your report is likely to be an appropriate disclosure.
+If you have an honest and reasonable belief that your information shows wrongdoing or danger, your report is likely to be an appropriate disclosure.

-Whether the information you are reporting is public interest information will depend on whether you are a public officer or a member of the public.
+Whether the information you are reporting is public interest information will depend on whether you are a public officer (such as a councillor) or a member of the public.

-Members of the public can make a PID regarding:
+Members of the public can make a PID about:

-- A substantial and specific danger to public health and safety or a person with a disability;
+- a substantial and specific danger to public health and safety or a to person with a disability

-- A contravention of environmental law which is a substantial and specific danger to the environment; and
+- a contravention of environmental law which is a substantial and specific danger to the environment

 What is a reprisal?

-Reprisal occurs if a person causes or attempts to cause detriment to you, because they believe you:
+Reprisal occurs if a person causes or attempts to cause harm to you because they believe you:

-- Have made, or intend to make a PID; or
+- have made, or intend to make, a PID

-- Have participated in, or intend to participate in procedures under the PID Act.
+- have taken part in, or intend to take part in, procedures under the PID Act.

 How do I make a PID?

-The PID Coordinator will assess your disclosure, and if it does not fit the criteria of a PID, it will be dealt with under the appropriate complaints management process.
+The PID coordinator will assess your disclosure.
+If it does not fit the criteria for a PID your disclosure will be dealt with under the appropriate complaints management process.

 What if I want to make an anonymous PID?

 You can make an anonymous PID.
-Remaining anonymous means you do not identify yourself as the discloser at any stage to anyone.
+Remaining anonymous means you do not identify yourself at any stage to anyone.

-However, anonymous PIDs are often more difficult to investigate.
-Council strongly encourages disclosers to identify themselves if possible.
+Anonymous PIDs are often more difficult to investigate.
+We strongly encourage people making PIDs to identify themselves if possible.

-If you do identify yourself to the person who receives your PID, Council shall make every effort to keep your identity confidential.
+If you do identify yourself to the person who receives your PID, we will make every effort to keep your identity confidential.

-Remember that Council will not be able to inform you of any action it takes if you remain anonymous.
+Remember that we will not be able to inform you of any action we take if you remain anonymous.

 When making a PID, you have a responsibility to:

-- Provide all information currently in your possession - you must not seek to investigate the matter yourself; and
+- provide all information currently in your possession – you must not seek to investigate the matter yourself

 Where do I get more information?

-Contact the Integrity & Information Program Leader within Council's Governance Branch for more information via:
+- call the Integrity and Information Program Leader within Council's Governance Branch on 07 3412 3412